kaushal2712/ExtendScriptReadme/readme.md

 1. [Install the extension](https://marketplace.visualstudio.com/items?itemName=adobe.extendscript-debug)
 2. Restart VS Code and open the folder containing the project you want to work on.

+## Using the debugger

+When your launch config is set up, you can debug your project.
+Pick a launch config from the dropdown on the Debug pane in Code.
+Press the play button or F5 to start.

+### Configuration

+In your project, go to the debugger and hit the little gear icon and choose _ExtendScript Debug_.
+A new launch configuration will be created for you with two configurations:

 ## Troubleshooting
 The following steps are good standard troubleshooting, as well as troubleshooting "**Error ##15 Can't initialize target.**"